ajlopatkin/spock-analysis-pipeline/README.md

 ### OS and MATLAB Requirements

-The code development version is tested on *Mac OSX* operating system, with MATLAB R2017b.
+Testing for this code was performed on the *Mac OSX* operating system, with MATLAB R2017b.
 The following toolboxes/modules are required for this code to execute:
 - MATLAB 2017 or more recent
 - Image Processing Toolbox